Signs and Symptoms

 Motor Tics

-Movement-based tics affecting discrete muscle groups.
-Most common contractions of this symptom occur in the mouth, neck, face, shoulders or head.
+Motor tics is movement-based tics affecting discrete muscle groups.
+Most common contractions of this symptom occur in the mouth, neck, face, shoulders, or head.
 Tics are often repetitive and unexpected; whilst they might seem intentional they are not, making it more difficult for an individual to suppress or subdue this type of movement.
+Symptoms may […]

 Read more